HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/godeeper/README.md

 * Shuffling the order of basic blocks
 * Packing strings

 As a result, tools like decompyle3 or uncompyle can not reverse-engineer this file.
-However, the original Python file, `token_generator.py`, can be found.
+The original Python file `token_generator.py` can be found [here](./token_generator.py).

 The `GetTOK()` function takes no arguments but gets the company's local variables from the caller function using the "inspect" module.
 It also takes the "User-Agent" header from the global variables of the request and the hostname of the server.
 These three elements are concatenated into the `myCOMP1` variable.
 Then, a hash value (referred to as `hash1`) is calculated.
 Additionally, another hash value is computed using the secret key concatenated with `hash1` (secret key is a hardcoded string).
 The `hash1` and the sign are concatenated and returned as the token.
 The checker verifies the validity of the sign for `hash1`.
 Therefore, it is not possible to simply return a random string instead of the token.